iamwilhelm/caa/_posts/2014-09-18-session-13-currying-and-partial-function-application.markdown

 categories: concept
 ---

+## For loops are too much

+When using a for loop, it's flexible, but contains too many details you don't actually care about.

+    for(i = 0; i < arr.length; i++) {
+      arr[i] = arr[i] * arr[i]
+    }

+We actually only care that we want to square every element.
+We don't actually care how to iterate through the array, when to stop iterating, and how to access the array.

+    _.map(arr, function(elem) {
+      return elem * elm
+    })

+Now, we don't have to care about how to iterate through the data structure.
+We only have to care about how to transform each element.
+But Underscore.js has the argument order backwards.
+Instead, it should be:

+    squarer = _.map(function(elem) { return elem * elem })
+    squarer(arr)

+So then map can be specialized, stored as a function, and used later.
+Because first class functions can be passed around, we can even pass it into a function to customizable functions.

+Essentially, we're partially applying the function, as a special case, so we can use it later.

 ## Partial Function Application

 When you have a function with multiple arguments, we usually call it like so: